Eneloop battery codes and numbers, what do they stand for?

 At the same time, from 2015, Chinese made standard cells have a 70% after 5 years.

 - There are NO eneloop PRO batteries produced in China as of 2017, so all PRO eneloops are made in Japan.

 * Note that the BK-3MCCE code is the same in different regions, even though one is sourced from China, and the other is from Japan.
 Independent tests suggest that Eneloops produced in China are inferior to Eneloops produced in Japan.
 See the Test page.
 As stated above, when Eneloops with an E at the end of the code are purchased in Europe or Russia from authorized resellers, they will be sourced from Japan.

 Reading the manufacturing date:

-Panasonic uses codes to see when a battery has been produced.
+Panasonic uses codes to indicate when a battery was produced.
 This started when Sanyo still produced the eneloop battery.

-Every original eneloop battery has a production date, embossed on the side of each battery, just above the battery jacket seam.
+Every original eneloop battery has a production date, embossed on its side, just above the battery jacket seam.
 You can easily decipher it.

 (If your eneloops have no code embossed on the side, or the code is printed, yours are likely counterfeits.)

 The production code doesn`t have any color so you have to check where the seam is, and look up close.